 2 cups (about 12 ounces) good-quality chopped white chocolate or white chocolate chips

-5. In a small bowl, stir together the White Chocolate Wonderful peanut butter and vanilla extract until smooth.
+In a small bowl, stir together the Peanut Butter & Co.
+White Chocolatey Wonderful and vanilla extract until smooth.

-6. Using a mini ice cream scoop or a small spoon, evenly divide the peanut butter between the hardened chocolate cups.
-Smooth the top to create an even surface.
+Using a mini ice cream scoop or a small spoon, evenly divide the Peanut Butter & Co.
+White Chocolatey Wonderful between the hardened chocolate cups.